Due to safety concerns, Central Coast Council issued a demolition order for the removal of the boatshed and jetties at the former Empire Bay Marina.

 Latest project update

-Read the Project update - Former Empire Bay Marina - December 2024 (PDF, 189 KB)
+Read the Project update - Former Empire Bay Marina and Boatshed - May 2025 (PDF, 118 KB)

 Site remediation

-The remediation of the site is complex and requires additional contamination assessments before the contamination can be addressed.
+The remediation of the site is complex and requires additional contamination assessments.
 Remediation of the site will occur over 2 stages.

 Stage 1a: Crown Lands has complied with council’s demolition order by removing the boatshed and jetties.
-The demolition order does not cover the removal of the underground fuel tanks and associated infrastructure.
+The demolition order did not cover the removal of the underground fuel tanks and associated infrastructure.

-Stage 1b: A development application, supported by a Remedial Action Plan (RAP), has been lodged with Central Coast Council for the removal of the slipway, underground fuel tanks and associated equipment.
+Stage 1b: A development application, supported by a Remedial Action Plan (RAP), was approved by Central Coast Council for the removal of the slipway, underground fuel tanks and associated equipment.
+This work was completed in April and May 2024.

-Stage 2: After removal of the slipway and underground fuel tanks, additional contamination testing will be undertaken, including a Human Health and Ecological Risk Assessment, to determine the full remediation requirements for the site.
+A Human Health and Ecological Risk Assessment, to determine the full remediation requirements for the site, is now underway.

 Voluntary Management Proposal approved